 The next three albums, Rock And Roll Over (1976), Love Gun (1977) and Kiss Alive II (1977) were also automatic platinum sellers, so much so that the 1977 Gallop poll rated them as the number one act in the USA.
 Kiss had become a marketing bonanza!
 Dolls, lunch boxes, make-up kits, board games and even a Kiss pinball machine were sold.
 Marvel comics made two comic books based on them and there was even a made-for-TV sci-fi film Kiss Meet The Phantom Of The Park, while the fan club had a membership in the millions.
 In 1978 they achieved another coup when all four members released solo records at exactly the same time, a feat never before or since done.
 Because of this they made recording history by shipping the most records to store shelves by a single "unit" (group) in such a short time span; all four were self-titled albums.

-I Was Made For Loving You was the big hit from their follow-up 1979 Dynasty.
+I Was Made For Loving You was the big hit from their follow-up 1979 Dynasty, a more disco inspired recording that yielded another platinum certification.
 On this release, session player Anton Fig, who was also present for the recording of their Unmasked release in 1980, replaced Criss.
 Eric Carr, however, assumed the seat on a more permanent arrangement thereafter.
-Music From The Elder (1981) was Carr's debut that saw Kiss' style changing from the old.
+Music From The Elder (1981), a concept album featuring medieval style horns, strings, harps, and synthesizers, was Carr's debut that saw Kiss' style changing from the old.
 In the end, this new marketing bent ended off being an ill-advised venture.
 Frehley left unhappy with this new direction and was replaced by Vinnie Vincent.
 Creatures Of The Night (1982) was a back to basics approach to their music, but it failed to win the ears of the audience as they wanted despite making top 50.

 During the 1980s they would engage in various soundtracks and compilations.
 Tragedy struck them, however, after the Hot In The Shade (1989) release for a few months later, in 1990, Carr died due to heart problems complicated by cancer.
 Shaken but not stirred, as James Bond would say, they continued on with Eric Singer on drums, and in 1992 they came back with a vengeance on the Revenge LP, making top 10 on both sides of the "pond", determined to show the newbees who the teacher really was.